-PetIQ offers pet products and veterinary services to animal owners, at more than 3,000 locations with retail partners such as Walmart and Target.
-The company also owns pet brands such as PetArmor and Sentry that can protect the health of your animal.
+PetIQ offers veterinary services to animal owners, at more than 2,900 locations with retail partners such as Walmart and Target as well as pet healthcare products at more than 60,000 distribution points.
+The company owns pet brands such as PetArmor and Sentry that can protect the health of your animal.

 5. Idexx Laboratories (IDXX)